New York State To Automate the Vehicle Marketplace

 5,000 vehicles per year comes down to 20 per working day (and growing).
 A team of procurement experts in Albany is constantly managing this workflow (and dealing with exceptions).
 The Excel sheet with all results was getting bigger and bigger.

-OGS selected Negometrix to address the growing administrative burdens and challenges:
+OGS selected Mercell to address the growing administrative burdens and challenges:

 - Registration and qualification (both agencies and dealers)